2004 it all changed!

 There is always lots to learn and do, yet the magic and slightly off-the-wall nature of this work is truly rewarding for me.

 I’ve gone from being one of the few women in a masculine profession to working in a predominantly feminine profession.
-From a very logical “left-brain” profession to one that uses empathy, intuition and things that are frequently good sport for comedians because they sound so bonkers.
+From a very logical “left-brain” profession to one that uses empathy, intuition and things that are frequently good sports for comedians because they sound so bonkers.
 Yet I see results!

-… what will the next years bring I wonder.
+… what will be next I wonder.

 Carol Fieldhouse